Maven by Example

 [INFO] Parameter: version, Value: 1.0-SNAPSHOT

 goal.
-If you are archetype is defined as “an original model or type
+An archetype is defined as “an original model or type

 after which other similar things are patterned; a prototype.”
 A